adam-rumpf/social-transit-trial-driver/README.md

 A file called `trials.txt` should be placed in the same directory as this program.
 It is meant to specify a list of the trials to be run.
 Specifically, each row specifies the file path to one of the trial folders, and then the trial driver will call the main solver to run through the solution process using those `data/` and `log/` folders.

 The trial file is arranged as a tab-separated list.
 After an initial comment line, each row should contain the following columns:
- * `ID`: ID number of trial.
-Simply acts as a label to match the trial file contents with the output log.
+ * `label`: Label for the trial.
+The output log will use the same labels on its rows to distinguish between the trials.
  * `root`: The file path to one of the trial directories.
 This will be passed as a command line argument to the main solver, which will then look for `data/` and `log/` within that directory.

 ## `log.txt`